The specific problem with physio clinic operations

 2. Post-session follow-up and treatment adherence

 The problem: in physiotherapy, outcomes depend on the patient completing the full treatment plan.
-But between 30% and 40% drop out before finishing — through lack of follow-up, because “they feel better now”, or simply because nobody checked in.
+Without follow-up, some patients stop early because they “feel better now” or because nobody checked in.

 How it works: